raul23/chess-ai/README.rst

 Things to be done
 -----------------
-In order of importance, these are the things still to be for this Chess project:
+In order of importance, these are the things still to be done for this Chess project:

 - The following two bugs: